Acnolend/HairSalonWebSite/README.md

 The desing section of the website was developed trying to make it as similar as the mockups we made.
 You can easily watch the mock in: https://www.figma.com/file/eTsYlqtminrWNlUPFi3Vnq/Mockups?type=design&node-id=0%3A1&mode=design&t=hlcFNvQTZ7vl0RTe-1
 ## Requirements
 The requirements of the website could be read, in Spanish, here: https://drive.google.com/file/d/1lPxcfU4u0HMHqoFJDvHahACma6NZ-WNZ/view?usp=sharing

+## Sprint 2
+In this second sprint we have added more features to the website, such as a responsive desing for mobile: 360-414 x640-896 and also for tablet: 883-1280x800-962, validation tests for the forms and dinamic loading of the pages.